bwconrad/soft-moe/README.md

 #### Setting the Mixture of Expert Layers

-The `moe_layer_index` argument sets which layer index to use a MoE MLP layers instead of a regular MLP.
+The `moe_layer_index` argument sets at which layer indices to use MoE MLP layers instead of regular MLP layers.
 When an `int` is given, all layers starting from that depth index will be MoE layers.

 ```python